Pylons/pyramid/docs/tutorials/wiki2/authentication.rst

   while the user is not authenticated, else it is a "Logout" link when the user is authenticated.

-- http://localhost:6543/FrontPage/edit_page invokes the edit view for the ``FrontPage`` object.
+- http://localhost:6543/FrontPage/edit_page invokes the ``edit_page`` view for
+  the ``FrontPage`` page object.
 It is executable by only the ``editor`` user.
   If a different user (or the anonymous user) invokes it, then a login form will be displayed.
 Supplying the credentials with the username ``editor`` and password ``editor`` will display the edit page form.

-- http://localhost:6543/add_page/SomePageName invokes the add view for a page.
+- http://localhost:6543/add_page/SomePageName invokes the ``add_page`` view for
+  a page.
+If the page already exists, then it redirects the user to the ``edit_page`` view for the page object.
 It is executable by either the ``editor`` or ``basic`` user.
 If a different user (or the anonymous user) invokes it, then a login form will be displayed.
 Supplying the credentials with either the username ``editor`` and password ``editor``, or username ``basic`` and password ``basic``, will display the edit page form.

+- http://localhost:6543/SomePageName/edit_page invokes the ``edit_page`` view
-- http://localhost:6543/SomePageName/edit_page is editable by the ``basic`` user if the page was created by that user in the previous step.
+  for an existing page, or generates an error if the page does not exist.
+It is editable by the ``basic`` user if the page was created by that user in the previous step.
 If, instead, the page was created by the ``editor`` user, then the login page should be shown for the ``basic`` user.

 - After logging in (as a result of hitting an edit or add page and submitting the login form with the ``editor`` credentials), we'll see a "Logout" link in the upper right hand corner.
-When we click it, we're logged out, and redirected back to the front page.
+When we click it, we're logged out, redirected back to the front page, and a "Login" link is shown in the upper right hand corner.